chaxus/ran/packages/docs/src/article/designMode.md

 ### 6.10 Template method pattern

-> Template method pattern ：Define the framework of an algorithm in an operation, while deferring some steps to subclasses.
+> Template method pattern : Define the framework of an algorithm in an operation, while deferring some steps to subclasses.
 The template method pattern allows subclasses to redefine certain steps of an algorithm without changing its structure.

 ![](../../assets/article/designPattern/模板.png)